Norway–Yugoslavia relations: Interwar period

 On 26 January 1919 Minister of Foreign Affairs of Norway Nils Claus Ihlen answered the letter sent by the Minister of Foreign Affairs of Yugoslavia Ante Trumbić of 18 January 1919 in which Ihlen confirmed Norwegian willingness to establish formal relations with the newly established Kingdom of Serbs, Croats and Slovenes.
 Norway was the first country which recognized the new Kingdom of Serbs, Croats and Slovenes.
 While the pre-World War I Kingdom of Serbia operated its delegation in Norway, the new country was forced to close its embassy due to the savings efforts and the need to focus on the country's reconstruction.

 World War II

-Beginning in March of 1942, during World War II in Yugoslavia, German authorities deported a total of 4268 prisoners from Yugoslavia to Norway where they were supposed to work as slave labor.
+Beginning in March 1942, during World War II in Yugoslavia, German authorities deported a total of 4268 prisoners from Yugoslavia to Norway where they were supposed to work as slave labor.
 Out of 4268 prisoners, 2287 or 53.58% were from German-occupied areas of Serbia.
 Almost all detainees from Serbia were Serbs, while among the remaining 1981 prisoners there were 1620 (81.78%) Serbs, 179 (9.03%) Muslims, 165 (8.32%) Croats, and 17 (0.85%) other.
 Approximately 60% of Yugoslav prisoners of war died in concentration camps, a proportion which was significantly higher than for example 10% of Soviets and 0.6% of Polish prisoners in Norway.
 In 1947 the Norwegian justice court reaffirmed that Yugoslav prisoners were put in pure concentration camps, created with the aim of the systematic extermination.
+Some Norwegians were imprisoned in a subcamp of the Mauthausen concentration camp at the Ljubelj Pass in German-occupied Yugoslavia.